 - Grades: PreK–K, 1–2, 3–5, 6–8

 How do you know if a children's book you're about to share with your students accurately portrays the culture of its characters?
 Are there warning signs to look for?
 Are there telltale things that mark an outstanding multicultural book?
-To answer these questions, Instructor invited five children's literature specialists to give us their candid advice on selecting books about or related to Native Americans, Latinos, African-Americans, Jews, and Asian-Americans.
+To answer these questions, Scholastic Teacher magazine invited five children's literature specialists to give us their candid advice on selecting books about or related to Native Americans, Latinos, African Americans, Jews, and Asian Americans.

 Within each section of this article, you'll find:

 - Reviews of ten great children's books suitable for grades K–8

 - Essential advice from a children's author or illustrator: Joseph Bruchac, Gary Soto, Floyd Cooper, Patricia Polacco, Yumi Heo

 - Key criteria to use when selecting books

 - And more!